Christianity Oasis Ministry

 Chapter 1

-So glad you're here to join in on the interesting stories we have ahead of us!
+Let's Take a King Saul in the Bible Field Trip ...
 You may be wondering, since Samuel died in Chapter 25 of the First Book of Samuel, Why is this book called the Second Book of Samuel?
 Good question.
 Well, the books of First and Second Samuel were originally one book in the Hebrew Bible, known as the "Book of Samuel" or simply "Samuel."

 Then the Septuagint (a version of the Old Testament used by Greek-speaking Christians) divided Samuel into two books, presumably to break up the history of David.
 The Greek title is translated "Books of Kingdoms," referring to the later kingdoms of Israel and Judah.
 First Samuel was named "First Kingdoms," Second Samuel and First and Second Kings were named "Second, Third, and Fourth Kingdoms," respectively.
 Later the Latin Bible combined the Hebrew and Greek titles and that's why we have First and Second Samuel, and First and Second Kings.